sandipshukla/platinum/README.md

 https://github.com/sandipshukla/platinum/releases/download/v1.0/scenes.zip

-unzip the scenes folder to the same loaction as the renderer.
+unzip the scenes folder to the same location as the renderer.
 Run using the example command as given below.

 platinum.out ./scenes/salle_de_bain_room/render.args